me701/homework-3/README.md

      familiar to you?
   3. Look at the provided tests, which show (1) how the program (here, a single function) should be used and (2) how it should behave for certain cases.
 Do these cases look complete?
-  4. Begin to code in the browser, or copy and paste into VS code (or your favorite editor).
+  4. You may begin to code in the browser, but you will ultimately need to copy and paste your solution into VS code (or your favorite editor).
-     Remember, you can use the same sort of tests by using `unittest`.
+     Remember, you can (and should) implement the same sort of tests by using `unittest`.
   5. Develop your solution, test it, fix it, and repeat.
 As you go along, describe what went wrong and, as you fix the bugs, why it went wrong.
 By learning about our patterns of coding, we are better able to (1) prevent mistakes and/or (2) quickly recognize our mistakes.